Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Further generalisations -- coloured multiset permutations

 \section{Further generalisations -- coloured multiset permutations}

-Considering the Coxeter-theoretic background of the descent polynomials of permutations and singed permutations, it may seem natural to seek a type-$\mathsf{D}$ analogue of MacMahon's formula.
+Multivariate generalisations of Example~\ref{exa-q-Ehrhartseries}~(ii), Corollary~\ref{Cor_hypercubein0}, and Corollary~\ref{Cor_colouredperm_cube} are developed in \cite{BeckBraun}.
+Considering the Coxeter-theoretic background of the descent polynomials of permutations and signed permutations, it may seem natural to seek a type-$\mathsf{D}$ analogue of MacMahon's formula.
 A first step towards this would be to find an $n$-dimensional polytope $\mathcal{P}_n$ such that

 However, at present, we do not know how to generalise elements in $D_n$ to even signed multiset permutations without losing the product structure of the corresponding Ehrhart series.\\